 “But won’t quality suffer?”

 Nobody gives a shit about the quality of individual workers.
 There are tons of automated bug-fixing tools out there which can fix most of those quality problems in no time, and these younglings aren’t hired to do manager jobs anyway.
 Most of these young men and women are carried away by the false promises of high salaries, glamorous lives, and migration opportunities.
 Please understand that there is no such thing in IT anymore.
 You will still get IT jobs, but not the kind you hope for, sorry.
 Coding jobs are reserved for the top 20% out of premier institutes because that is all that is required today.
 The rest will have to do with support, monitoring, CMS copy-paste and other such mundane jobs.

 The End of the Engineering Mania?

 The results of all this is starting to be felt.
 Today’s kids see that all is not really well with those who went before them and realize that the software industry is not all the cream and peaches it is made out to be.
-After a couple of decades of red-hot, frenzied growth, the engineering stream seems to be falling out of favor with lakhs of seats going vacant across the country.
+After a couple of decades of red-hot, frenzied growth, the engineering stream seems to be falling out of favour with lakhs of seats going vacant across the country.
 This year there are 3.5 Lakh engineering seats lying vacant in South India!
 In Tamil Nadu, IT/CS staff are being laid off in droves as colleges struggle to fill even one seat in their technology streams.
 In Kerala, new engineering graduates’ first choice is not a tech career, but a banking job!
-Many others now opt for an MBA or M.Tech, write public service examinations, take up teaching jobs or go for the perpetual favorite: marry a girl/guy who has already made it abroad, fly out and settle there for good.
+Many others now opt for an MBA or M.Tech, write public service examinations, take up teaching jobs or go for the perpetual favourite: marry a girl/guy who has already made it abroad, fly out and settle there for good.
 While this might seem a welcome shift at first look, this has all the hallmarks of an impending disaster.
 The engineering/IT stream had for the past two decades absorbed the pressure of youth looking for jobs but what will happen to all those young people now?